woowenjun99/tp/docs/DeveloperGuide.md

 - Printing text such as new line, spacer, farewell message, greeting message.

-- Empowers the users to print customised message in `printf` and `printMessage` method.
+- Empowers the developers to print customised message in `printf` and `printMessage` method.

 - Reads in the user input as `String`.